JedS6391/Reddit.NET/docs/authentication.md

 Reddit supports a number of different authentication modes via its OAuth2 implementation.
 The client supports all of these and aims to provide abstractions that make them straight-forward to use.

+For a full description of reddit authentication, see the [reddit OAuth2 wiki page](https://github.com/reddit-archive/reddit/wiki/OAuth2).

 ## Credentials

 When configuring a client instance with the `RedditClientBuilder` class, a `CredentialsBuilder` is exposed to allow configuration of the credentials used by the client: